Soft/advent-of-code-2020/README.md

 # Advent of Code 2020 in Python 🎅

-My solutions for [Advent of Code 2020](https://adventofcode.com/2020) in Python language.
+My solutions for [Advent of Code 2020](https://adventofcode.com/2020) in Python.

 ## Usage